NadaHossam97/Analyzing-My-Samsung-Health-Data/readme.md

 #### Weekly Trends

 To explore my activity on a more granular level, I resampled my data to examine weekly trends.
 This analysis highlights clear fluctuations in my activity, particularly during key life changes like my pregnancy and postpartum period.
-As seen in the plot, my activity levels dropped significantly over the last three months, marking a noticeable decline compared to previous months.
-This shift reflects the natural adjustment period following my daughter’s birth, where both physical demands and lifestyle changes impacted my daily activity.
+As seen in the plot, my activity levels dropped significantly from December 2023 to March 2024, showing a noticeable decline compared to both the months before and those that followed.
+This decrease reflects the natural adjustment period after my daughter’s birth, during which physical demands and lifestyle changes visibly impacted my daily activity levels.

 ![Steps Trend](graphs/steps_trend.png)